jiale203/tarea_docker/README.md

 # **Machine Learning Development Platform with Docker & Jupyter**

+This project is licensed for academic use as part of the **Grado Ciencias de Datos** at **UPV**.
+It is intended for educational purposes and internal evaluation.

 This project provides a reproducible Machine Learning development environment using Docker.
 It includes: